PelionIoT/mbl-docs/Docs/install_mbl_on_device/Reqs_and_env/Hardware.md

 * [NXP Warp7](https://www.nxp.com/support/developer-resources/nxp-designs/warp7-next-generation-iot-and-wearable-development-platform:WARP7).

     * <span class="notes">**Warning:** Warp7 support is now deprecated due to availability and export control issues.
-We are not building or testing this machine in future release, but we will accept external contributions.
+We are not building or testing this machine, but we will accept external contributions.
 The Mbed Linux OS 0.9 is the last release version supporting this platform.</span>

 * [Raspberry Pi 3 models B or B+](https://www.raspberrypi.org/products/), with:
     * A micro-SD card (at least 8GB for the default build).